happyuc-project/web3j/docs/source/filters.rst

 Replay filters
 --------------

-Webuj also provides filters for replaying block and transaction history.
+Webuj also provides filters for replaying block and reqTransaction history.

 To replay a range of blocks from the blockchain::